MarkNenadov/spring-into-ai/README.md

 ---

-### Configuring PII Scrubbing
+### PII Scrubbing

+ChatService has basic PII scrubbing.
+It redacts email addresses, SINs/SSNs, and phone numbers.

-Go to application.properties and there is a flag:
+PII scrubbing defaults to on.
+To turn scrubbing off/on, there is a flag:

 ```
 chat.service.scrub.pii = true